 - 800g (28 oz) cans of apple

-- Add butter, brown sugar, oats & plain flour into a bowl and combine until it resembles large breadcrumbs.
+- Add the butter, brown sugar, oats, plain flour, and cinnamon into a bowl.
+Combine until it resembles large breadcrumbs.

-- Add the cans of apple to an ovenproof dish.
+- Add the apple to the baking dish.

-- Add the topping over the top of the apple.
+- Lastly, add the topping over the apple.

 - Place into the oven and cook for approximately 20 minutes or until golden brown on top.

-- If you have the free time, you can use fresh apples rather than tinned.
-The best way to cook fresh apples is in a saucepan with a little bit of water, sugar cinnamon.
-It should take about 10 minutes for these are ready for use in the crumble recipe.
+- If you have free time, you can use fresh apples rather than tinned.
+The best way to cook fresh apples is in a saucepan with a little bit of water, sugar, and cinnamon.
+It should take about ten minutes before the apples are tender and ready for use in the crumble recipe.

-- If you’re a bit of a sweet tooth, you can add some more sugar but be careful as it can become very sickening fast!
+- On the assumption that you’re a bit of a sweet tooth, you can add even more sugar, but be careful as it can become very sickening fast.

-- If you’re on a gluten-free diet, you can replace the flour with gluten-free flour and the rolled oats for corn flakes (Be careful as some brands do put flour into their corn flakes)
+- If you’re on a gluten-free diet, you can replace the flour with gluten-free flour and the rolled oats for corn flakes.
+However, be careful as some brands do put wheat into their corn flakes.